From Jeff Pender, Mississippi Today.

-Proponents of the bill argued that a program approved by the legislature would bring more stability to the industry, as many government officials oppose Initiative 65, including the agency responsible for its implementation, and prosecutions are still pending.
-They assume that manufacturers and clinics will choose the plan approved by the legislature.
+Proponents of the bill argued that a legislatively approved program would bring more stability to the industry, as many government officials oppose Initiative 65, including the agency responsible for its implementation, and prosecutions are still pending.
+They expect manufacturers and pharmacies to opt for the plan approved by the legislature.

-The Senate plan would not involve the Department of Health, but the Department of Agriculture and the Department of Finance, which would regulate the program.
+The Senate plan would place regulation of the program in the hands of the Department of Agriculture and the Department of Finance, rather than the Department of Health.

 The Senate was in recess most of the day, in part because leaders were trying to gather votes and make changes to the medical marijuana proposal to get the three-fifths majority needed to pass it.

 Here are the amendments to SB 2765(MS Medical Cannabis Act) #msleg The first vote is 02/11, the second vote is 2/12(midnight). pic.twitter.com/1BpPx3laVd

 – Mississippi Statewatch (@MSStatewatch) February 12, 2021

 Some of the key points that led to the defeat of the bill in its first attempt on Thursday :

 – Democrats, and particularly the Black Caucus, were unhappy with the Senate’s approval of a bill on Wednesday to make it easier to purge Mississippi’s voter rolls, and did not feel very comfortable with the marijuana push.